 Have a plan in place

-Planning is key to managing a dry summer.
-A good plan will reduce stress and ensure that the dry summer will not impact on the following season's production.
+Planning is key to managing dry conditions.
+A good plan will reduce stress and reduce the impact on the following season's production.

 A Summer Management Plan will help to maximise profit and reduce stress in a dry summer.